AWS Services Overview – Whitepaper – Certification

 • makes it simple and cost-effective to decouple the components of a cloud application.

-• includes standard queues with high throughput and at-least-once processing, and FIFO queues
+• includes Standard queues with high throughput and at-least-once processing, and FIFO queues with exactly-once processing and ordered delivery.

 Amazon SNS